sigmod/sqlpp/document.md

 ## <a id="Queries">2.
 Queries</a>

-    Query ::= (Expression | SelectStatement) ";"

 A SQL++ query can be any legal SQL++ expression or Select statment.
 A query should always end with a semicolon.

+    Query ::= (Expression | SelectStatement) ";"

 ### <a id="Expression">Expressions

     Expression ::= ( OperatorExpression | ConditionExpression | QuantifiedExpression )

 SQL++ is a fully composable expression language.
 Each SQL++ expression returns zero or more Asterix Data Model (ADM) instances.
 There are three major kinds of expressions in SQL++.
-At the topmost level, an SQL++ expression can be an OperatorExpr (similar to a mathematical expression), an IfThenElse (to choose between two alternative values), or a QuantifiedExpression (which yields a boolean value).
+At the topmost level, an SQL++ expression can be an OperatorExpression (similar to a mathematical expression), an ConditionalExpression (to choose between alternative values), or a QuantifiedExpression (which yields a boolean value).
 Each will be detailed as we explore the full SQL++ grammar.

 #### <a id="Primary_expressions">Primary Expressions